EthanMcKanna/briefsnap-news-backend/ARTICLE_MANAGER_README.md

 # Briefsnap Article Manager

-A web interface to manage articles in the Briefsnap News database, including editing content and images.
+A web interface to manage articles in the Briefsnap News database, including editing content and images with Cloudflare R2 integration.

 ## Features